 This essential oil has an intensely warm, orange blossom-like top note, a musty, rose-like middle note and soft-yet-deep black tea-like, earthy undertones.
 This is an expensive oil and is very potent.
 It is best to dilute before using; a little will go a long way.
 We like jojoba oil as a carrier for a true Jasmine essential oil perfume, or used in a blend of other oils.
 As a minor component it mixes well with most other oils, though we find it should be measured drop by drop, as Jasmine can easily overpower other aromas.
 If you are interested in a lighter, sweeter Jasmine, try the sambac variety.
 Jasmine mixes well with: Bergamot, Frankincense, Geranium, Helichrysum, Lemongrass, Melissa, Orange, Rose and Sandalwood oils.

 For centuries, Jasmine essential oil has been treasured it for its seductive, beautiful fragrance.
 It has been used for personal adornment as a perfume and as a mood-setting agent in bed chambers and at religious ceremonies and feasts.
-In China, Jasmine was also used to treat hepatitis, and to quell pain associated with liver cirrhosis and dysentery.
+In China, Jasmine was also used to combat hepatitis, and to quell pain associated with liver cirrhosis and dysentery.

 Therapeutic Properties Described in the Aromatherapy Literature